bhunkeler/DataScienceCoursera/Data_Science/003_Getting_and_Cleaning_Data/Project/CodeBook.md

 # CodeBook
-This is a code book for `tidy_data.txt` which gives you an initial overview of the experiment, describes the variables as well as the transformations performed to clean up the given dataset.
+This is a code book for `tidy_data.txt`, which gives you an initial overview of the experiment, describes the variables as well as the transformation steps performed to clean up the given dataset.
 Further, it describes the results of the tidy data.

 Author: Bruno Hunkeler
 Date:   24.12.2015